Slamy/Wiki_MiSTer/IO-Board-Assembly-(DIY).md

 This is a general overview of the components, including reference parts that were successfully used to assemble a MiSTer IO Board <b>version 5.2</b>.

-Please be aware the <b>version 5.5</b> IO board differs slightly to the parts below.
-Please refer to the [PDF](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/releases/iobrd_5.5.pdf) for changes to required components.
+<em>Please be aware the <b>version 5.5</b> IO board differs slightly to the parts below.
+Please refer to the [PDF](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/releases/iobrd_5.5.pdf) for changes to required components.</em>

 | Name | Component | Package | Value | Reference Parts |
 |---|---|:---:|:---:|---|